Who are we if we are not our bodies, nor our self-talk?

 pictures and certificates.
 Leave me no room to doubt, challenge or

 question your authority.

-Help me do right to avoid guilt and punishment.
-Tell me
+Help us do right to avoid guilt and punishment.
+Tell us

-about future rewards and how my sacrifices can benefit my children and
+about future rewards and how our sacrifices can benefit our children and

 Sometimes I would like my rewards now.
-Sometimes I want be a Boss.
+Sometimes I want to be the Boss.